mpneuried/nsq-logger/README.md

 <a name="writer-config"></a>

 - **clientId** : *( `String|Null` required )* An identifier used to disambiguate this client.
+- **namespace** : *( `String|Null` default=null )* Internally prefix the nsq topics.
+This will be handled transparent, but with this it's possible to separate different environments from each other.
+E.g. you can run a "staging" and "live" environment on one nsq cluster.
 - **active** : *( `Boolean` default=true )* Configuration to (en/dis)abel the nsq recorder
 - **host** : *( `String` default="127.0.0.1" )* Host of a nsqd
 - **port** : *( `Number` default=4150 )* Port of a nsqd